Graphic Design II

 Some of the many points covered in this course include

-- How to become a great graphic designer
+- Learning how to become a better graphic designer

 - Creating a type palette

 - Understanding the psychology of color

 - Creating color palettes